-The increase of speed of moving of magnetic heads is limited by inertness of a rather massive system of positioning and the negative vibration occurring at fast chaotic (unbalanced) back-and-forth motions of mechanical components of a hard drive.
-Therefore, an increase in speed of rotation of a magnetic disk became the main way of improving the performance of the storage devices evolution.
+The increase of speed of moving of magnetic heads is limited by the inertness of a rather massive system of positioning and the negative vibration occurring at fast chaotic (unbalanced) back-and-forth motions of mechanical components of a hard drive.
+Therefore, an increase in the speed of rotation of a magnetic disk became the main way of improving the performance of the storage devices evolution.
 It reduces the time of waiting for the sector and increases the speed of linear reading.
 The speed off to realize the potential of the disk drive completely reading also increases at the increase in record density and removal of the track from the center of rotation of a magnetic disk.
 The usage of the automatic acoustic management (AAM) technology in hard drives allows controlling the speed of positioning of magnetic heads, i.e. to regulate average access time.

 Switching to other track within one cylinder takes about one millisecond at the average.
-This time is made up from the insignificantly small time of switching of heads made by electronics of a hard disk drive and head positioning time.
+This time is made up of the insignificantly small time of switching of heads made by electronics of a hard disk drive and head positioning time.
 Due to manufacturing errors, the tracks in the cylinder are not located strictly under each other; there is some dispersion between them.
 The installation of the head precisely on the track requires reading out a certain number of servo marks, and this procedure requires some extra time.
 However, during one millisecond the spindle of the disk drive with the frequency of rotation of 7200 revolutions per minute manages to make almost one-eighth of the turn.
 Therefore, the first sector of the following track in the cylinder is shifted approximately 45 degrees against the previous one that allows avoiding "an idle" turn of a magnetic disk about the previous one.